-Now, let’s understand how could the Blockchain Identity Management work
+Now, let’s understand how could Blockchain Identity Management work.

-Currently, people need a right way to manage their identity than paper-based documents.
+Currently, people need the right way to manage their identity than paper-based documents.
 The app for Blockchain Identity management will help people to verify and authenticate their identity in real-time.

-An individual will first have to download the mobile app from play or app store to establish his/her identity.
+An individual will first have to download the mobile app from the play store or app store to establish his/her identity.

 After downloading the app in mobile phones, a user will create a profile on the app.

-Once the profile is created, the user will get the unique ID number which will help organizations to get the access to user’s identification documents.
+Once the profile is created, the user will get the unique ID number, which will help organizations access the user’s identification documents.

-After the user gets ID number, they need to upload the government issued IDs on the app which will be saved in the IPFS having hashed addresses stored in the blockchain.
+After the user gets ID number, they need to upload the government-issued IDs on the app that will be saved in the IPFS with hashed addresses stored in the blockchain.

-The app will extract the personal information from these ID’s; so that user can do self-certification of his/her details.
+The app will extract the personal information from these IDs to do self-certification of his/her details.

-The user will have the ownership of their own data.
-It helps users decide what information to be shared with organizations.
-Without the user’s consents, no information can be shared with any identity seekers.
+The user will own their data.
+It helps users decide the information to be shared with organizations.
+Without the user’s consent, no data can be shared with any identity seekers.

 Suppose there is a score that determines the trustworthiness of a person.